mlauss2/sandec/README.md

   - Full Throttle
   - The Dig
 - Video decoding works for all SMUSH codec1/codec37/codec47/codec48 videos
-  - frame interpolation for codec47/48 videos (default off).
+  - frame interpolation for codec47/48 videos (default on).
 - Audio decoding
   - OK for COMI/Outlaws/MotS/SotE
   - alright for Full Throttle and The Dig